 Proposed 3-year outcomes include:

-- Pastoralists and farmers adopt improved governance, management, and restoration practices on 500,000 hectares of land used for livestock production, with an increase of at least 25% in women’s active participation in decision-making processes.
+- Pastoralists and farmers adopt improved governance, management and restoration practices on 500,000 hectares of land used for livestock production.

-- Impact investors, private sector entities, and international finance institutions plan US$50 million toward socially inclusive resilience building and/or low emission livestock agrifood systems interventions.
+- Impact investors, private-sector entities and international finance institutions mobilize US$25 million for socially inclusive resilience-building and/or low-emission livestock agrifood systems interventions.

-- International agencies and policymakers use Initiative products to shape at least five policies or investments for stronger resilient, low-emissions and socially-inclusive livestock agrifood systems, including at least three aiming to realize climate change-related adaptation or mitigation progress.
+- International agencies and policymakers use the Initiative’s products to shape at least four policies or investments to strengthen socially inclusive low-emissions livestock production system resilience, including at least three aimed at realizing climate change-related adaptation or mitigation progress.

 Projected impacts and benefits include: